halekii/TrackerJack-Tutorial/docs/source/index.rst

 * Longer and more complicated tracks.
 * Easy to us scene alignment and real world scaling.
 * Speed shortcuts like background footage and composition node setup.
-* Add additional pointclouds and layers after intital file is built.
+* Add additional pointclouds and layers after intital import.

 .. toctree::